Day-to-Day Essentials

 The following will help your guests settle in and enjoy their experience.

-- Go over your Emergency Preparedness Plan (see the Host Resources page for a template) to ensure they understand what to do in an emergency.
+• Go over your Personal Emergency Evacuation Plan (PEEP) (see the Host Resources page for a template) to ensure they understand what to do in an emergency.